Garlic Scape Butter (Garlic Scape Compound Butter Recipe)

 • Knife

-• Stand or hand mixer (or a bowl)
+• Stand mixer or a medium bowl with a hand mixer

 • Parchment or wax paper